Caroline de Mori

 Anjie Brook is EON’s General Manager with responsibility for the leadership of the EON team and assisting the Board to deliver EON’s strategy and services.
 Anjie has a Master in Education and has spent the majority of her career working in the Western Australian education sector specialising in the area of supporting youth at risk and inclusive education.
 Anjie brings a wealth of knowledge and experience in leadership, education and schools to the Foundation.

 Anna Dunnett is EON’s Office Administrator with responsibility for EON’s day-to-day function.
-Anna is studying a Bachelor of Commerce and Humanities majoring in Business Law and International Relations at Curtin University and has spent a number of years working in the Western Australian education sector.
+Anna is studying a Bachelor of Commerce majoring in Business Law and International Relations at Curtin University and has spent a number of years working in the Western Australian education sector.

 Anna Morris is EON’s Financial Controller with responsibility for EON’s day-to-day financial management and accounting.
 Anna is a CIMA-qualified management accountant and has spent the majority of her career working in the UK retail industry in a variety of management accounting and group reporting roles.
 She moved to Perth in 2011 with her West Australian husband and prior to joining EON worked as a Senior Business Analyst within the mining services industry.

 Eliza is EON’s central Kimberley project manager working in the Jarlmadangah Burru, Yakanarra, and Yiyili communities.
 She has grown food from the time she learnt to plant seeds as a child on a Tasmanian farm.
 Her favourite thing is to wander through a garden, bowl in hand, collecting vegetables for dinner.
 Eliza has been a rural reporter with the ABC in both WA and Tasmania, and a free range pork and smallgoods producer.